 The web is evolving daily and so is the way we interact with one another via the web.
 Take for instance, this week, Facebook held what’s called their F8 conference.
-What web developers and Facebook integrators learned is that Facebook is opening their platform up even more, making it easier than ever to integrate your website with Facebook, Twitter and others!
-We also learned the number of new Facebook and Twitter users are growing exponentially monthly, not annually.
+What web developers and Facebook integrators learned is that Facebook is opening their platform up, even more, making it easier than ever to integrate your website with Facebook, Twitter and others!
+We also learned the number of new Facebook and Twitter users is growing exponentially monthly, not annually.

 The seminar was such a success that, we’re going to open it up to the general public this summer so, if you missed this round, there will be another free seminar for you to attend.

 We did have a takeaway from this seminar for those interested in desktop applications that help you manage the tidal wave of information being generated by these social networking sites.
 The question was, how can we better manage all these sites without having to keep browser windows open for every one of them?